Nancy0192/nancy_iiitb_asic/README.md

 </details>

 ## Lab Session On Combinational Logic Synthesis
-This lab session focuses on optimizing the code for a mux to an and gate by constant propagation.
+This lab session focuses on optimizing the code by constant propagation.
 We will be using opt_clean to optimize the code as it will remove the unwanted cells and wires.

 Example 1 :